 On the left is how the ground cover plant will look at shipment.
 On the right is how they will look the following spring!

-We do not ship grasses in colder months due to the tops being gone.
-Also, we will not ship a grass species without being able to identify it, as these are grown in large fields with other species of carex and other grasses, it is best to wait for warmer months when positive identification is possible.
+.Grass plugs at time of shipment:Due to the tops being gone, we do not ship grasses in colder months.
+Also, we will not ship a grass species without being able to identify it, as these are grown in large fields with other species of carex and other grasses.
+It is best to wait for warmer months when identification is possible

-Trees & Shrubs (Including Fruit Trees, Berry plants, Native Plants also)
+Trees & Shrubs (Including Fruit Trees, Berry plants, and Native Plants also)

-When you receive your trees or shrubs you will need to open them right away and remove the plastic from the entire plants (except the root area).
+When you receive your trees or shrubs, you will need to open them right away and remove the plastic from the entire plant (except the root area).

 Perennials, Ferns & Ground Covers

 When we must store perennials, ferns & groundcovers, we maintain a temperature of 38-42 degrees.
-Some nurseries use this year round and the plants will be fine for long periods of time without planting.
+Some nurseries use this year-round; the plants will be delicate for long periods without planting.
 This keeps them dormant.
-Also if your order is a small one and you have a crisper drawer in the bottom section of your refrigerator, place them in their bags in the crisper drawer.
+Also, if your order is a small one and you have a crisper drawer in the bottom section of your refrigerator, place them in their bags in the crisper drawer.
 This provides an adequate temperature for these types of plants.
-If you do not have room for cold storage, put in your basement, garage or cellar and remove from bags.
-Cover with potting soil and mist lightly with water every couple days until you can plant them.
+If you do not have room for cold storage, put it in your basement, garage, or cellar and remove it from the bags.
+Cover with potting soil and mist lightly with water every couple of days until you can plant them.

 Wetland Plants & Live Stakes

-If you have a pond, lake or large trough, place the roots of the plants in water and they will be fine for several days until planted.
-Ensure that if using your own container you keep fresh water, do not allow algea to grow or for the water to become stagnant.
+If you have a pond, lake, or large trough, place the roots of the plants in water, and they will be fine for several days until planted.
+Ensure that if using your container, you keep fresh water, do not allow algea to grow or for the water to become stagnant.
 Change water every few days.
-When submersed in a pond or lake, nothing is needs to be changed, simply put roots in and the will actually grow while being stored until planted.
+When submersed in a pond or lake, nothing needs to be changed, put roots in, and they will grow while being stored until planted.

 All our bare root stock is dug fresh to order

-We dig our perennials then take them to our shipping warehouse and spray with wilt proof and then dip in terra sorb gel.
-Both are transparent and you can not see it but when you feel your bulbs, you will know the inside is in superior health being soft, full of moisture, and pliable.
-We wrap the roots (or place in plastic zip lock bags), for a short shipping period of 3-4 days the plastic seals in the moisture which is further needed for transit and we utilize peat most to aid in moisture retention.
+We dig our perennials, take them to our shipping warehouse, spray them with wilt proof, and dip them in terra sorb gel.
+Both are transparent, and you can not see them, but when you feel your bulbs, you will know the inside is in superior health and is soft, full of moisture, and pliable.
+We wrap the roots (or place them in plastic zip lock bags) for a short shipping period of 3-4 days.
+The plastic seals in the moisture, which is further needed for transit, and we utilize peat most to aid in moisture retention.

 Buying plants "bare root" is the most affordable way to order.

-Planting bare root plants, perennials, ferns & trees not only is less expensive to ship, it also enables the customer to buy at a fraction of the expense as containerized plants.
-We can ship our bare root plants fedex, ups or US mail for much cheaper than if you purchased container trees.
-You receive the same plants, for a fraction of the price.
+Planting bare root plants, perennials, ferns & trees not only is less expensive to ship, but it also enables the customer to buy at a fraction of the expense of containerized plants.
+We can ship our bare root plants by FedEx, ups, or US mail for much cheaper than if you purchased container trees.
+You receive the same plants for a fraction of the price.